 The Northeast Fisheries Science Center (NEFSC) spring and fall bottom trawl surveys began in 1968 and 1963 respectively, providing a long time series of fishery independent indices.
 Age-specific indices for Gulf of Maine cod began in 1970.
-All previous Gulf of Maine cod assessment have used only the offshore survey strata.
+All previous Gulf of Maine cod assessments have used only the offshore survey strata.
 The impacts of including the inshore survey strata in the NEFSC survey indices was examined by the NDDWG and resulted in increased indices of age 0 through 2 fish.
 The overall trend in the age specific indices of older fish was not markedly different with the inclusion of the inshore strata, and there were several strata/year combinations with poor sampling.
-For this reason, the group decided to maintain the status quo and exclude the inshore strata from NEFSC indices.
-The NEFSC survey vessel was replaced in spring 2009 resulting changes to the survey series were conducted and peer-reviewed.
+For this reason, and because the inshore areas are largely covered by the Massachusetts Department of Marine Fisheries (MADMF) bottom trawl survey, the NDDWG decided to maintain the status quo and exclude the inshore strata from NEFSC indices.
+The NEFSC survey vessel was replaced in spring 2009 resulting changes to the survey protocol.
+Calibration experiments to estimate differences in catchability between the two survey series were conducted and peer-reviewed.
 Length based calibration models were used to express the 2009-2011 NEFSC indices in units equivalent to the longer time series.

-The Massachusetts Department of Marine Fisheries bottom trawl spring and fall surveys extend back to 1978, with age-specific indices beginning in 1981 (fall) /1982 (spring).
+The MADMF bottom trawl survey began in 1978, with two surveys (spring and fall) conducted annually.
+Age-specific indices are available beginning in 1981 for the fall and 1982 for the spring.
 In previous assessments the MADMF fall survey has been used primarily as a recruitment index.
 In the updated assessment, the utility of this survey was evaluated and was not included in the final base model.

-Previous Gulf of Maine cod assessments have included a LPUE index that extended from 1982 to 1993.
-The continued inclusion of this index was evaluated by the Northern Demersal Models and Biological Reference Point Working Group (NDMBRPWG) based on the recommendation from the NDDWG, who felt it would be appropriate to remove the index from the 2011 assessment update.
+Previous Gulf of Maine cod assessments have included a landings per unit effort (LPUE) index that extended from 1982 to 1993.
+The time series has not been extended beyond 1994 due to uncertainties in VTR reported fishing effort since 1994, the impact of reductions in days at sea, rolling closures and trip limits.
+All of these issues would affect the comparability of LPUEs estimated from 1994 onward with the earlier time series.
+Additionally, these same issues would make standardization of a contemporary catch per unit effort (CPUE) index difficult.
+The continued inclusion of the existing LPUE index was evaluated by the Northern Demersal Models and Biological Reference Point Working Group (NDMBRPWG).
 Model results were found to be insensitive to this index, and the decision was made to exclude this index from the final base model.

-Several other surveys were evaluated including the Maine - New Hampshire inshore trawl survey and the MADMF Cod Industry based survey.
+Several other surveys were evaluated including the Maine - New Hampshire inshore trawl survey and the MADMF Cod Industry Based Survey.
 For several reasons including lack of age-specific information and short time series, these surveys were not included in the assessment models.
-The surveys were however used to inform several decisions made by the NDDWG and NDMBRP with respect to assumptions about spawning time and gear selectivity.
+The surveys were however used to inform several decisions made by the NDDWG and NDMBRPWG with respect to assumptions about spawning time and gear selectivity.